flatironinstitute/SkellySim/docs/source/installation.rst

 There are (currently) two components to :obj:`SkellySim`, the python portion, and the actual binary.
 The python portion is used generating config files and precompute data as well as visualization.
 The binary (:obj:`C++`) portion is for actually running the simulation and generating field data.
-These two components are completely separate.
-This allows you to analyze and visualize simulation data locally without having to install the simulation program.
+These two components are completely separate, though we provide them together in the :obj:`singularity` images below.
+This allows you to analyze and visualize simulation data locally without having to install the full simulation program.

 Singularity (beginner recommended: contains everything)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~